 Shootings happen so often these days, and the people who are faced with the horror of it are forever changed.
 They are never the same person they were before experiencing these kinds of tragedies.
 If you have a friend or family member that has faced something traumatic, they do not need you to understand what they went through.
 You can never truly know.
 But they need you to listen.
 They need to know that when they are having a hard night and falling apart, reliving it all, you will be there to support and love them.

-It took us a while before we finely felt that it was time to pick ourselves up and get back to doing what we love to do.
+It took us a while before we finally felt it was time to pick ourselves up and get back to doing what we love to do.
 In March of 2018, Ashley and I attended our first concert since the incident.

 Since then, we have chosen to not let HIM win.
 We win.
 Love wins.
 Kindness wins.